webdriverio/webdriverio/SRS Document.md

 ## 1.1 Purpose
 This documentation is intended to offer a overview of the WebDriverIO's requirements and specifications.

-The aim of WebdriverIO is to simplify the interation between *users* and apps, offering a collection of plugins to assist a user in building scalable, robust, and secure tests for modern online and mobile apps.
+WebdriverIO aims to simplify the interaction between users and apps, offering a collection of plugins to assist a user in building scalable, robust, and secure tests for modern online and mobile apps.

 In general, the WebdriverIO is considered to be an open source JavaScript-based custom implementation of the Selenium webdriver API.
-It is intended to be a simple but at the same time powerful software which improve the user-application interactions and help user to write quick frontend tests.
+It is intended to be a simple but at the same time powerful software which improves the user-application interactions and helps the user to write quick frontend tests.
 WebdriverIO is a tool that may be used to automate both web and mobile apps.
-Furthermore, it supports programming languages such as Angular, Vue.js, React.
-It is also support working with the native iOS, Android mobile applications.
+Furthermore, it supports programming languages such as Angular, Vue.js, and React.
+It also supports working with the native iOS, and Android mobile applications.
 By using Webdriver Protocol a user can do the cross browser testing for his project.

 ## 1.2 Intended Audience
 This documentation may be understood by anybody with a basic understanding of programming.
-But the main focus is on Software Architects, Project Managers, Developers, Documentation Writers and Testers.
+But the main focus is on Software Architects, Project Managers, Developers, Documentation Writers, and Testers.

 ## 1.3 Product Scope
 *Browser automation* is the process of automatically executing instructions in a web browser to reach levels of efficiency and speed that would be difficult to achieve manually.
 There are many various web browser automation software are available.
 One of the popular examples is Selenium.
 Selenium is the most widely used web browser automation tool that has been around the longest (since 2004).
 Selenium supports most programming languages except JavaScript.
 While WebdriverIO is considered Webdriver/Selenium 2.0 JavaScript bindings for Node.js. <br /> <br /> However, it would be a mistake to think that WebdriverIO is a just JavaScript version of Selenium.
 WebdriverIO is a full test framework with various additional features which lets the users to control online and mobile apps with just a few lines of code.

 ### Advantages
 * It would be easy to start and get used to for beginners.
 (The installation process is straightforward and quick.
-The proccess itself described in the [documentation page](https://webdriver.io/docs/gettingstarted) )
+The process itself is described in the [documentation page](https://webdriver.io/docs/gettingstarted) )
-* Built in wait testing (WebdriverIO supports automatic and explicit waiting instuctions)
+* Built in wait testing (WebdriverIO supports automatic and explicit waiting instructions)
 * Extendable (It's easy to add assistance functions, as well as more complex sets and variations of existing instructions.)
 * Integration with *CI* tools (e.g. Jenkins, Bamboo, Github)
-* Readable syntax (WebdriverIO allows the user to run all instruction in *sync mode* which can improve the readibility.)
+* Readable syntax (WebdriverIO allows the user to run all instructions in *sync mode* which can improve the readability.)
-* Open Sourcec project (WebdriverIO is a true open source project with transparent administration and ownership by the OpenJS Foundation, a non-profit organization.)
+* Open Source project (WebdriverIO is a true open source project with transparent administration and ownership by the OpenJS Foundation, a non-profit organization.)

 ## 1.4 Acronyms and Definitions
 | Term | Description |